bressler1995/Transform-to-Open-Science/Module_1/readme.md

 ## About This Module

-Welcome to this introductory module on open science.
-Open Science is the principle and practice of making research products and processes available to all, while respecting diverse cultures, maintaining security and privacy, and fostering collaborations, reproducibility, and equity.
-In this module, you take a closer look at what open science is, the current landscape as well as the benefits and challenges.
+Welcome to this introductory [^1]module on open science.
+Open Science is the principle and practice of making research products and processes available to all, [^2]while respecting diverse cultures, maintaining security and privacy, and fostering collaborations, reproducibility, [^3]and equity.
+In this module, you take a closer look at what open science is, the current landscape as well as the benefits and [^4]challenges.
 You then get a glimpse into the practice of open science including a case study.
-To start your journey with open science, you are presented with actions that you can take starting today, such as exploring communities that you can engage with.
+To start your journey with [^5]open science, you are presented with actions that you can take starting today, such as exploring communities that you can engage with.

 ### Target Audience